Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Boise State University

-Boise State University requires advance approval from the Office of Environmental Health, Safety & Security (EHSS) for all drone flights on or over campus property.
-Operators must demonstrate FAA compliance and carry appropriate documentation.
+Boise State University requires prior approval from the Office of Environmental Health, Safety & Security for any drone operations on campus.
+Albertsons Stadium (Broncos sports venue) subject to TFR restrictions during game days.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.